This is meatloaf as meatloaf should be, juicy and bursting with flavor! And the kicker? A tangy, sweet sauce on the top! Perfect for dinner any night!

 - minced garlic

 I start by stirring together the dry onion soup mix and the bread crumbs.
-I like to get them mixed together well before adding any wet ingredients.
-I then stir in the milk and let it sit for a couple of minutes so it can soak into the dry ingredients.
+I like to get them mixed well before adding any wet ingredients.
+I then stir in the milk and let it sit for a couple of minutes to soak into the dry ingredients.
 I then stir in the egg, cheese, and garlic.
 The egg in this recipe is the binding agent that helps hold everything together, so don’t leave out the egg.

 Finally mix all the sauce ingredients together and set aside; you will add the sauce during the baking process.